earthly/earthly/docs/guides/basics.md

 ## Installation

-Before going any further, it is advisable that you install `earth` on your computer, so you can follow along and try out the examples.
+Before going any further, it is advisable that you install `earthly` on your computer, so you can follow along and try out the examples.
 See the [installation page](../installation/installation.md).

 ## A simple Earthfile